 - Experiment with different kinds of pellets.
 Some birds have strong preferences for different shapes or sizes of pellets, textures, or flavors.
 See if your pet store offers small samples of different pellets.

 - Try to choose a pellet with few or no artificial colors or flavors.

-- Finely grind some of the pellets and sprinkle over your bird's normal seeds or a favorite treat with the aim of getting the bird to taste the pellets.
+- Finely grind some of the pellets and sprinkle over your bird's normal seeds or a favorite treat to try to get the bird to taste the pellets.

 - Try moistening the pellets, perhaps with warm water.
 Remove any moistened pellets after a couple of hours due to the risk of spoilage.

 - Try hand-feeding the pellets so your bird thinks they are a treat.

 - Let your bird see you eat some of the new food.
 They might be more tempted thinking it's a human treat.

 - There might be a change in the droppings (color, texture) when you feed pellets.